While the Vancouver area gets a lot of rain, the Lower Mainland has limited water storage capacity.

 Much of the rainfall and melted snow in the Capilano and Seymour watersheds can't be collected for later use during dry weather conditions.

 Years ago this wasn't a problem, but recent population growth in the Lower Mainland has led to increased demand for water.

 The Metro Vancouver regional district has implemented sprinkling regulations to avoid more restrictive measures in case of drought.

-If you water your lawn outside of designated times and don't have a permit, you could be fined $250.
+If you water your lawn during the Stage 3 watering restrictions, you could be fined $250.
 The City actively patrols for violations.